Olical/Clarity/README.md

 # About

-Clarity is a responsive clean WordPress theme.
+Clarity is a clean and responsive WordPress theme.

 It uses [the Skeleton CSS framework](http://www.getskeleton.com/) as a grid system which provides the responsive layout.